Baking Science: How To Achieve Perfect Bakes

 Are you doubting if you can master all these?
 Sure you can.

 Yes, there might be a flop or two on your journey.
-Maybe, a sunken cake or a few burnt cookies.
+Maybe a sunken cake or a few burnt cookies.
 But those baking fails are a gold mine for learning.

 And with a solid knowledge of the chemistry behind your bakes, you’re armed to tackle them all and come out on top.

-Take what you’ve learned and experiment with flavors, play with textures, challenge the norms.
+Take what you’ve learned, experiment with flavors, play with textures, and challenge the norms.

 Remember, you can break some rules.